Social Media Policy

 MANAGEMENT AND POSTING

-- A designated Iona email or distribution list must be used when creating College Social Media accounts.
+- A designated Iona email or distribution list must be used when creating University Social Media accounts.

-- The College computer use policy prohibits the use of non-affiliated email addresses for college communications; this includes social media communications.
+- The University computer use policy prohibits the use of non-affiliated email addresses for university communications; this includes social media communications.

 - Authorized administrators are responsible for maintaining the security of the username and password in accordance with the Computer Use and Personal Information Protection policy.
 In accordance with these policies breaches must immediately be reported to the Vice Provost for Information Security/CIO and/or the Director of Human Resources.